Bestselling small van that's good to drive with plenty of practicality

 At launch there were three standard trim levels: Base (sometimes referred to as Leader), Trend and Limited, with a few fuel-saving Econetic variants also offered.

 Following the 2018 facelift, the range expanded to four trim levels with the addition of Sport at the top.
+We've got a long-term test of one of these, if you want to know more about what these are like to live with.

 In 2019 Ford-approved customiser MS-RT launched its version of the facelifted Transit Connect based on the 120hp Limited; already available to order through a select number of Ford dealers, the MS-RT Transit Connect is expected to join the full Ford ordering system in 2020.